Randy Newman: Film composer

-Musical theatre
+Musical theater

 A revue of Newman's songs, titled Maybe I'm Doing It Wrong, was performed at the Astor Place Theatre in New York City in 1982, and later at other theaters around the country.
 The New York cast featured Mark Linn-Baker and Deborah Rush, and at one point included Treat Williams.

 In the 1990s, Newman adapted Goethe's Faust into a concept album and musical, Randy Newman's Faust.
 After a 1995 staging at the La Jolla Playhouse, he retained David Mamet to help rework the book before its relaunch on the Chicago Goodman Theatre mainstage in 1996.
-Newman's Faust had a one-time performance at the City Center in New York City on July 1, 2014.
+Newman's Faust had a one-time Off-Broadway performance at the City Center in New York City on 1 July 2014, where Newman starred as the Devil.

-In 2000, South Coast Repertory (SCR) produced The Miseducation of Randy Newman, a musical theater piece that recreates the life of a songwriter who bears some resemblance to the actual Newman.
+In 2000, South Coast Repertory (SCR) produced The Education of Randy Newman, a musical theater piece that recreates the life of a songwriter who bears some resemblance to the actual Newman.
 Set in New Orleans and Los Angeles, it was modeled on the American autobiography, The Education of Henry Adams.

 In 2010, the Center Theatre Group staged Harps and Angels, a musical revue of the Randy Newman songbook, interspersed with narratives reflecting on Newman's inspirations.
 The revue premiered at the Mark Taper Forum in Los Angeles and included among other songs "I Think It's Going to Rain Today", "Sail Away", "Marie", "Louisiana 1927", "Feels Like Home", "You've Got a Friend in Me" and "I Love L.A".
 The revue was directed by Jerry Zaks and featured Ryder Bach, Storm Large, Adriane Lenox, Michael McKean, Katey Sagal and Matthew Saldivar.

 Personal life

-Newman was married to German-born Roswitha Schmale from 1967 to 1985, and they had three sons, Eric Newman, Amos Newman and John Newman.
-He has been married to Gretchen Preece since 1990, with whom he has two children, Patrick Newman and Alice Newman.
-Gretchen's father is director Michael Preece.
+Newman was married to German-born Roswitha Schmale from 1967 to 1985 and they had three sons: Eric, Amos and John.
+He has been married to Gretchen Preece since 1990, with whom he has two children, Patrick and Alice.
+Gretchen's father was director Michael Preece.

-Newman endorsed Democratic President Barack Obama for reelection in 2012 and wrote a satirical song about voting for white candidates.
+Newman endorsed Democratic President Barack Obama for reelection in 2012 and wrote a satirical song about voting for White candidates.

-Accolades
+Awards and nominations

 Newman has been nominated for 22 Academy Awards, winning two times – Best Original Song in 2002 for "If I Didn't Have You" from Monsters, Inc., and again in 2011 for "We Belong Together" from Toy Story 3.
+His nominations have contributed to the Newmans being the most nominated Academy Award extended family, with a collective 92 nominations in various music categories.

 He has received three Emmys, seven Grammy Awards, and the Governor's Award from the Recording Academy.
 Newman was inducted into the Songwriters Hall of Fame in 2002.
 In 2007, he was inducted as a Disney Legend.
 In 2010, he received a star on the Hollywood Walk of Fame.
 Newman was inducted to the Rock and Roll Hall of Fame in 2013.
 In September 2014, Newman received a Max Steiner Film Music Achievement Award and performed at the annual film music gala Hollywood in Vienna for the first time together with his cousin David Newman.